As part of focus on NPAs, Stressed Assets Management Group (SAMG)

 measurement of risks, control measures, monitoring and reporting

-Stop loss, Management Action Trigger, Cut loss Trigger, Concentration
+Action Trigger, Cut Loss Trigger, Concentration and Exposure Limits.

 Measurement Method (SMM).
-The Bank has submitted its letter of Intent to
+The Bank has submitted Letter of Intent to

-the Reserve Bank of India to migrate to the Internal Models Approach
+the Reserve Bank of India for migration to Internal Models Approach

 (IMA) under the Advanced Approaches for market risk.

-IMA is a Value at Risk (VAR) based tool for monitoring of the Bank''s
+- Value at Risk (VaR) is a tool for monitoring risk in the Bank''s

 quarterly stress tests of the trading portfolio.